 2. Hold the handle with one hand and pull the blade down while holding it at a 45-degree angle with your other hand.

-3. Drag the blade across a piece of 220-grit sandpaper, or a similar abrasive, for about 30 seconds.
+3. Drag the blade across 220-grit sandpaper or an abrasive for about 30 seconds.

 4. Invert your sharpened blade so that the edge is facing up, and run it over an upturned clothes iron for about 10 seconds to remove any excess metal from the blade’s edge.